CjSong97/tutorial-v2/content/introduction.md

 title: "Introduction"
 ---

-This tutorial aims to get the user comfortable to working with the Avaloq Domain-Specific Language (DSL) Development Kit (DDK) by working through an example domain model like SmallJava and using the different DSLs available in the DDK.
-We will begin by installing the Avaloq DDK and introducing the grammar models for the DSLs which will be made.
+This tutorial aims to get the user comfortable working with the Avaloq Domain-Specific Language (DSL) Development Kit (DDK) by working through an example domain model like SmallJava and using the different DSLs available in the DDK.
+We will begin by installing the Avaloq DDK and introducing the grammar model for the DSL which will be made.
 By writing the DSLs in both Xtext and Avaloq DDK, the user should be able to decide whether the DDK suits the users needs better than Xtext.

 # Preface
 This tutorial will use material from the book "Implementing Domain-Specific Languages with Xtext and Xtend" and assumes a lot of prior knowledge about the DSL created in this book.
+This includes knowledge of the Xtext grammar language as well as using Xtend files.
 A lot of the basic features of DDK will be explained in the linked website from Avaloq at the bottom of the page.
-For the purposes of this tutorial, the SmallJava grammar as well as other utility files will be linked and should be installed as advised in the installation.
-If any information seems too confusing, there will be a troubleshooting section for common issues as well as (my attempt at) explanations of more complex concepts used in this tutorial.
+For the purposes of this tutorial, the SmallJava grammar as well as other utility files will be linked and should be installed or implemented as advised in the installation.

-## What should I expect by completing this tutorial?
+### What should I expect by completing this tutorial?
 You will learn the following:
 - How to build your own DSL
 - Basic understanding of the tools provided by 2 different DSL builders: Xtext and Avaloq DDK
 - A working DSL called SmallJava

-## How long is this tutorial?
+### How long is this tutorial?
 This tutorial should last less than two hours.

 # Installation